digicatapult/morello-api/README.md

 # Local
 Update your local.json to contain a variable for your QEMU morello-purecap system.

+> Generate swagger and route files for Open API
 > changes required in order to execute shell over ssh
 > details on how to find an ip address